dalequark/document-pipeline/README.md

 AutoML Natural Language is a tool that builds custom deep learning models from user-provided training data.
 It works with text and pdf files.
 This is what I used to build my document type classifier.
 [The docs](https://cloud.google.com/natural-language/automl/docs/beginners-guide) will show you how to train your own document classification model.
 When you're done training your model, Google Cloud will host the model for you.

-To use your AutoML model in your app, you'll need to find your model id:
+To use your AutoML model in your app, you'll need to find your model name:

 `projects/YOUR LONG NUMBER/locations/us-central1/models/YOUR LONG MODEL ID NUMBER`